- Scientific name: Globicephala melas

 There is a second species of pilot whale, the short-finned pilot whale (Globicephala macrorhynchus).
 This species, however, prefers warmer waters and is found in large family groups in deeper, offshore waters around the equator.
 As the map above shows there are areas of the Atlantic where both species of pilot whale overlap and can be found together, although the short-finned pilot whale is not found in British waters.

 Long-finned pilot whales are a species which is generally found far out to sea in the deep waters of the open ocean.
 Like all species of marine mammals, pilot whales are a creature which lives in family groups of up to several hundred individuals.
 Pilot whales are active hunters.
 It is fish and squid which make up the majority of their diet and they will dive to depths of several hundred metres to pursue their prey.

 Pilot whales are more likely to beach themselves than other species of marine mammal.
 The reason for this is unknown but it is thought to be linked to the close family structure which pilot whales display – when one beaches itself others may be driven to do the same.
 A mass stranding of many long-finned pilot whales took place in Fife, Scotland in 2012.

 Hunting and Conservation

 Today, very few nations still hunt pilot whales (occasionally they may be caught by countries still involved in whaling such as Norway and the Faroe Islands), and they are sometimes caught as bycatch in the nets of commercial fishing vessels.
 There are also claims that the powerful sonar used by military vessels may also affect pilot whales, and possibly be to blame for some of the cases of mass strandings.
-The IUCN classes this species as Data Deficient on a global basis and in the European region, meaning more research is needed to work out the levels of long-finned pilot whale numbers.
+The IUCN previously classed this species as Data Deficient but in 2018 this was changed to Least Concern.